New side bar web browser for more weather info or your web page of interest.

 "RainLoop.txt".

-"Data", "Find/Order Data".
+"Data", "Find/Order Data" for the free achives at the NCDC.
 Also, click on the Help menu to get your bearings.

 17) And again and as always, radar image UT